 An EV vehicle’s IP rating is a standard that manufacturers must adhere to that ensures dust and water resistance.

-But enough of the technical safety stuff…let’s talk practical nuances to be aware of.
+But enough of the technical safety stuff…let’s talk about practical nuances to be aware of.

 In this blog post, I’ll start with the basics and break down everything you need to know about washing an electric vehicle as opposed to a gas one.
 It mainly comes come to minor details.